How to Block or Hide Neighbor’s Wi-Fi Network from Appearing on Windows 11 or 10?

 To open a Command Prompt with elevated rights, open the Start menu and search for cmd.
 In the available results, right-click the Command Prompt and select the Run as administrator option.

-To block a network, run the following command in Administrative Command Prompt:-
+To block a network, run the following command in the Administrative Command Prompt:-

 netsh wlan add filter permission=block ssid="WIFI NAME" networktype=infrastructure